Davidsksilva/Page-Replacement-Algorithms/README.md

 # Page Replacement Algorithms

-This code is a project for the discipline Analysis and Project of Algorithms, in the Federal University of Paraiba, Brazil.
+This code is a project for the discipline Operational Systems, in the Federal University of Paraiba, Brazil.

 ## Getting Started